dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 In practice this means that application developers are unable to target "Linux", they have to target many Linux distributions.
-This is most evident when clicking "Download" button opens a menu with the set of packages to choose from, but even then the application may not work it was not tested on this particular distribution.
+This is most evident when clicking "Download" button that opens a menu with the set of packages to choose from, but even if the package for a particular package manager is available, the installed application may not work if it was not tested on this particular distribution.

 ## Consequences for niche Linux distributions